Here are just a few of the visionary folks behind The Other 98%. Click on the name to see their biography.

 Caitlyn graduated from Bard College in 2009 with a degree in Literature, which has proven more relevant than it sounds.
-She is currently living in Myrtle Beach, South Carolina, where she spends her time reading, writing, and trying to drop casual hints to cashiers about going on strike.
+She is currently living in Seattle, WA, trying to adjust to being rained on every day.

 John Sellers is co-founder of The Other 98%, a founding partner of Agit-Pop Communications, and President of the Ruckus Society.
 John worked for Greenpeace in the early 90s before leaving to help start Ruckus.
 He has had the great fortune to be integrally involved in powerful peaceful actions all over the world: from the high seas with the Rainbow Warrior to the streets of Seattle in the uprising against the WTO.
 He works from his home-office on a sleepy little island in the Puget Sound where he and his wife Genevieve homeschool their 8 year old twins Sam and Hazel.
 And he can out “apple-pie” your run-of-the-mill flag waving Tea-Bagger any day of the week.